 Evening activities are designed by students, and they range from stargazing to movie nights to just relaxing at the end of a big day of learning.

 There are two different Linden Centre compounds that Microcampus students might call home during their time in Xizhou.

-During the fall trips, students and chaperones stay at the Yangzhuoran compound, which is a five-minute walk from Sifang Jie, the village square.
+During the fall trips, students and their teachers stay at the Yangzhuoran compound, which is a five-minute walk from Sifang Jie, the village square.
 It is also a five-minute walk from the edge of the village, beyond which is farmland and a beautiful view of the surrounding mountains.

-Students joining the spring trips stay at either the Linden Centre itself or at another project under development called Baocheng Fu.
+Students joining the spring trips will also stay at one of the Linden Centre facilities--possibly Yangzhouran, or at another project called Baocheng Fu.
 All properties are designed to provide excellent learning and living spaces, with easy access to our local connections in the village and to the beautiful natural surroundings

 Xizhou, which is located approximately 20 kilometers from Dali Old Town in Yunnan Province, is an absolutely remarkable place in so many ways: year-round beautiful weather, gorgeous mountain scenery, interesting old architecture, and a slow, relaxed pace of life centered around Sifang Jie, the village square.